swbooksmugglers/swbs-issue-tracker/user-guide/library/collection.md

 <img width="610" height="243" alt="not-found-scan" src="https://github.com/user-attachments/assets/c02c2757-0470-4572-a2cc-7a3f5ee3e6da" />

 This happens when the ISBN is not found in the catalog.
-You can use the [Request Title](../common/requesttitle.md), Scan another book or cancel.
+You'll presented with options to [Request Title](../common/requesttitle.md), Scan another book or cancel the scanning session.

 ## Edit My Book